chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-07-Perform-Foundational-Data,-ML,-and-AI-Tasks-in-Google-Cloud-Challenge-Lab.md

       .ml-li { margin-left: 2rem }
 ---

 In this article, we will go through the lab **GSP323** _[Perform Foundational Data, ML, and AI Tasks in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/11044?parent=catalog)_, which is labeled as an [expert-level](https://www.qwiklabs.com/quests/117) exercise.
-You will practice the skills and knowledge for running Dataflow, Dataproc and Dataprep as well as Google Cloud Speedch API.
+You will practice the skills and knowledge for running Dataflow, Dataproc, and Dataprep as well as Google Cloud Speech API.

 **The challenge contains 4 required tasks:**